List of Tracy Beaker Returns characters: Poppy Kettle

-Poppy Kettle, portrayed by Katie Anderson, made her first appearance on 8 January 2010 in series 1 of Tracy Beaker Returns during the episode Full Circle.
-She departed in series 3 during the episode Belonging.
+Poppy Kettle, portrayed by Katie Anderson, made her first appearance on 8 January 2010 in series 1 of Tracy Beaker Returns during the episode "Full Circle".
+She departed in series 3 during the episode "Belonging".

 When Carmen (Amy-Leigh Hickman) moves into Lily's (Jessie Williams) bedroom, Lily is hurt when Carmen takes over with Poppy and Rosie Kettle (Claudia Colling).
-Lily falls out with Carmen she unintentionally upsets Rosie by putting sparkles in her hair, however, they later make up.
+Lily falls out with Carmen she unintentionally upsets Rosie by putting sparkles in her hair; however, they later make up.

 Poppy is fostered with Lily and Rosie by Matt (Chris Robson) and Christie (Vicky Hall).
 When Lily is returned to The Dumping Ground after arguing with Matt and Christie about who is in charge of Poppy and Rosie, Tracy (Dani Harmer) takes Lily back to the Perry's to apologise.
 However, Poppy and Rosie get upset when Lily argues with Matt and Christie.
-On a visit to the Perry's, Christie announces to Lily that she can move back in, which pleases Poppy and Rosie, however, Lily doesn't seem enthusiastic.
+On a visit to the Perry's, Christie announces to Lily that she can move back in, which pleases Poppy and Rosie; however, Lily does not seem enthusiastic.

 With Lily living with him, Poppy and Rosie meet their father, Steve (Ben Cartwright), as he is hoping to get them back.
-However, the meeting doesn't go well and Poppy and Rosie run out crying.
+However, the meeting does not go well and Poppy and Rosie run out crying.
 Lily decides to organise a meeting between her father and sisters in the park and she lies to Tracy about the park when she asks her to ask Christie to bring her sisters over.
-Tracy isn't thrilled when she discovers Lily set up things with her father and sisters, but Tracy reluctantly agrees for it to proceed.
+Tracy is not thrilled when she discovers Lily set up things with her father and sisters, but Tracy reluctantly agrees for it to proceed.
 Poppy is sick after over-eating and Rosie accidentally hits Steve with the swing.
 Christie is furious with Tracy when she learns Poppy and Rosie met Steve.
-After realising her sisters are settled with the Perry's, Lily tells her father he doesn't have to get Poppy and Rosie back.
+After realising her sisters are settled with the Perry's, Lily tells her father he does not have to get Poppy and Rosie back.